 Coatings protect wood, but coatings do not actively protect against decay.
 Their purpose is primarily aesthetic.
 But they slow down the damaging effects of weathering, and do provide some moisture protection, which is a decay factor.
 Coatings also help preserve the natural durability of species like western red cedar, by helping to prevent the natural protective agents in this wood from washing out.
 The protective benefits of all coatings are, of course, dependent on proper maintenance of the coating.
 No coating will last indefinitely, and all need to be periodically reapplied.

 Weathering is the slow surface degradation that occurs when wood is exposed to the weather.
 Note that weathering should not be confused with decay (rot) caused by decay fungi, which can penetrate deeply into wood and significantly reduce wood strength in a relatively short period.
 In contrast, weathering of wood is caused by UV, water, oxygen, visible light, heat, windblown particulate matter, atmospheric pollutants, sometimes together with some specialized micro-organisms.
 Under these factors, wood exposed outdoors above-ground with no coating will quickly change appearance.
 The colour will change due to the photodegradation, chemical leaching and other chemical reactions; light woods will typically darken slightly and dark woods will lighten, but all woods eventually end up a silvery-grey colour.
 The surface will also roughen, check and erode, due to repeated ultraviolet radiation, wetting and drying, and mechanical abrasion from wind-blown particles.
 Hence the weathered wood will have a “rustic” look.
 Some microorganisms and lichens may colonize wood, but the wood’s surface condition does not usually favor decay.
 Note that weathering only occurs on the surface of wood, usually at a depth of 0.05 to 0.5 mm.
 As long as decay doesn’t start, weathered wood will still be completely serviceable for years.
-There are many examples of wood structures such as the stave churches (Wood’s Heritage) in Norway that are still structurally sound despite having been exposed to weather for over 1000 years.
 In order to reduce weathering and improve the aesthetic appearance of wood, wood exposed outdoors above-ground can be protected with coatings.

 Link to articles on weathering at the website of USDA FPL: